 Can You Buy Stefanos Tsitsipas’s Tennis Racket?

-The Wilson Blade 98 V7 just recently got released onto the market.
+The Wilson Blade 98 V8 just recently got released onto the market.
 Therefore, making their stock fairly limited.
-However, all major tennis websites offer the racket and is priced at around $220.
+However, all major tennis websites offer the racket.
+Check its price below.

 If you insist on buying an older version of the Blade range, there are many options available online.
 There are still some older stock available through some companies as well as looking at sites such as eBay and prostocktennis for any of the early Blades.